 - Maintaining numbers on roll, with a significant number of parents choosing Windhill21 as their first choice.
-There are waiting lists in the majority of year groups and the School exceeds the published admission number in some classes throughout KS2. - Despite the recruitment difficulties throughout the education sector, the Trust has been able to maintain an excellent teaching profile. - Winners of the Bishop's Stortford Poetry Slam 2022. - Provision of an extensive programme of wider curriculum opportunities for all year groups. - Global Goals Speech Evening to support the development of oracy skills.
+There are waiting lists in the majority of year groups and the School often exceeds the published admission number in some classes throughout KS2. - Despite the recruitment difficulties throughout the education sector, the Trust has been able to maintain an excellent teaching profile. - Provision of an extensive programme of wider curriculum opportunities for all year groups. - Global Goals Speech Evening to support the development of oracy skills. - Consideration of proposal to join a multi-academy trust